 We were approached by Leo Burnett Sydney to help deliver a game for the Australian Bureau of Statistics.
 The ABS was aware that the four yearly census, while critically important to the future of our country, was poorly understood by the public.
 Our task?
 Give people a way in to engage with the census statistics, and offer some insights into its purpose and how the data is used.

 Run That Town is a beautifully polished resource management game with a twist – it lets you take control of any neighbourhood in Australia.
+Accessing hundreds of millions of dusty data points in an engaging and challenging way, Run That Town teaches users the importance of census data by ‘doing’.
+Coupled with narration by Shaun Micallef, Run That Town presents a playful, unique take on a complex, data driven environment.

 The game allows players to use real census data to discover who’s who in their area, and make decisions that will sway popular opinion, boost or retard growth, and impact their citizens’ quality of life.
 Will you be celebrated or run out of town by an angry pitchfork-wielding mob?
 Your interpretation your local census data is the only way you will give your people what they want and need.